wildabeast/appmaker/readme.md

 NudgePad exposes an API that your tool can use to read and write files to the user's project.
 You also have access to the latest jQuery($), and some other libraries.

-Currently, the NudgePad API consists of 3 core objects:
+Currently, the NudgePad API consists of 2 core objects:

 1. Project
 2. Tool
-3. NudgePad

 #### Project